perebaj/perebaj.github.io/src/content/blog/structuring-go-projects.md

 ```

 At least for me, in a first glance, seems a good approach.
 Everything is together, easy to find, easy to change.
 But, obviously, when the projects grow, this approach will become a mess.

-It's visual easy that this design will produce circular dependencies.

 ### By Function/Layer
 ### By Context